stjude/ChIPseqSpikeInFree/README.md

 - **QC**: quality control testing.
 QC failure indicates poor or no enrichment.
 - **SF**: scaling factor.
 Only sample that passes QC will be given a SF and **NA** indicates sample with poor enrichment.
 Input sample is not required for SF calculation.
 Larger scaling factor indicates a lower level of total histone mark and vice versa.
 For example, H3K27me3 is globally decreased in H3.3 K27M cells compared to WT  (**SF, 5.47 vs 1**).
 - **TURNS**: the coordinates of two points [Xa, Ya, Xb, Yb] detected in cumulative distribution plot (proportion of reads below CPMW cutoffs) for slope-based SF calculation.

+### How is scaling factor calculated?
+Given a set of n samples immunoprecipitated with the same antibody, we chose one sample as a reference βr.
+We derived the scaling factor (S) for any other sample i as Si=βr/βi where βi is the slope of sample i.
+Since the scaling factor of one specific sample is relative to the reference sample, the value could be changed based on set of samples included in the analysis.
+The recommended comparison would be of individual samples between different GROUPs but with same ANTIBODY.

 ### Graphical results
 <img align="center" width="900" height="400" src="docs/H3K27me3_Fig1.jpg">